 To be mentioned also are the possible limits of data volume when the operator is in itinerance.
 In this case, operators are frequently including the limitations foreseen in the specific regulation for roaming (Regulation (EU) no. 531/2012, of 13 June and Execution Regulation (EU) 2016/2286, already mentioned under the zero-rating offers heading).
-Like this, the limit is the result of dividing the bonus price by the established wholesaler price under data itinerance (€4.50/ GB in 2019) and multiplied by 2.
+Like this, the limit is the result of dividing the bonus price by the established wholesaler price under data itinerance (€3.00/ GB in 2021, VAT not included) and multiplied by 2.